ids/cluster-builder/docs/README_CoreOS.md

 > If they try to contact Matchbox before their MAC addresses are registered in a cluster configuration, they will be rejected, and a message "Operating system not found" will appear after they contact matchbox.

-Once the cluster configuration has been submitted to matchbox, you can power on the VMs.
+Once the cluster configuration has been submitted to matchbox the VMs can be powered on.

 Using __cluster-builder__ and the __coreos-pxe__ variant for the bootstrap phase of installing a cluster does the following: